-The Foundation’s community outreach work is a multi-faceted approach to bringing people together to solve problems and take advantage of opportunities that create a better community.
-The Foundation uses community organization efforts to support New Haven residents who actively work together and address issues that are unique to their neighborhoods.
+The New Haven Neighborhood Leadership Program is a facet of The Community Foundation’s community outreach work.
+The Community Foundation uses community organization efforts to support residents who actively work together and address issues that are unique to New Haven's neighborhoods.
 It also provides funding for small projects to strengthen leadership

-and technical skills of committed local leaders.
-And supports community greenspaces and community gardens that have made the cityscape healthier and more aesthetically appealing.
+and technical skills of committed local leaders, including providing funds for community greenspaces and community gardens that make the cityscape healthier and more aesthetically appealing.

 Believing that the quality of students’ education is critical to the future of our region, The Community Foundation has undertaken work to increase student achievement to complement the recent commitment of New Haven leadership to make New Haven the best urban school district in the country.

 Thanks for a partnership between The Community Foundation for

 Greater New Haven and Guidestar, you can give with greater knowledge and confidence